ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 	1 -> {3, 8};
 	3 -> {9, 7};

+	8 -> 7 [style=invis];
+	8 -> 12;

 	node [color="#9999ff"];

+	10 -> l10 [style=invis]; l10 [style=invis];
-	5 -> 10 -> {12, 15};
+	5 -> 10 -> 15;

 	15 -> {20, 18};
 	5 -> r5 [style=invis]; r5 [style=invis];
 }
 {% endgraph %}

-Since the in-order traversal of the output must go through the entire left tree before going through the right, we know that 1's left subtree remains there.
+Since the in-order traversal of the output must go through the entire left tree before going through the right, we know that 1's left subtree doesn't change.
 The right side is different though -- if 8 remains the right child, we'll break the heap rule.
+So we detach it.

 {% graph %}
 digraph {